 There are eight essential elements of any successful ACO.
 All eight are required.
 You cannot skip a step.
-Because element one is not as objectively verifiable, it is very counterintuitive that the most vital element is by far the most difficult element to obtain will be creation of an interdependent culture of mutual accountability committed to higher quality and patient satisfaction at the lowest cost. "[C]linical transformation has less to do with technical capabilities and more with the ability to effect cultural change."13
+Because one is not concrete or measurable, it is very counterintuitive that by far the most difficult element to obtain will be creation of an interdependent culture of mutual accountability committed to higher quality and patient satisfaction at the lowest cost. "[C]linical transformation has less to do with technical capabilities and more with the ability to effect cultural change."14